 Inserting an image

-- To move to the second page of the document,
+- To move to the "Ten Product Characteristics of LEGO Toys" list,

 - To place the cursor,